mosip/documentation/docs/registration-client-home-page.md

 ## Operational tasks

 ### Synchronize Data
-Synchronize data is the data required to make the registration client functional.
-Full sync is performed initially during the launch of the registration client for the first time.
-Post this, the registration client syncs only the changes from sever and this is called as the delta sync.
+Synchronize data is the data required to make the Registration Client(RC) functional.
+Full sync is performed initially during the launch of the RC for the first time.
+Post this, the RC syncs only the changes from sever and this is called as the delta sync.
 Synchronize data is automated and can be triggered manually.
-This happens automatically while launching the registration client and is also manually initiated by the operator.
+This happens automatically while launching the RC and is also manually initiated by the operator.

-   1. **Configuration sync**: Sync of properties which drives in deciding the registration client UI functionality.
+   1. **Configuration sync**: Sync of properties which drives in deciding the RC UI functionality.
 For example: Invalid login attempts, idle timeout, thresholds, etc.
    1. **Masterdata sync** : As a part of this sync, supporting information like Dynamic fields data, templates, locations, screen authorization, blocklisted words, etc. are pulled in.
    1. **UserDetails sync**: userID, along with their status is synced.
 Only the user details belonging to machine mapped center will be synced.
    1. **Certificate sync**: Certificates used to validate the server signatures, device CA certificates, public key (specific to a center and machine, also called as policy key) used to encrypt the registration packet will be synced.